chsasank/chsasank.github.io/_posts/project_turing/2020-11-16-maurice-wilkes-computers-then-and-now.md

 computers in their work, one cannot help being struck by the power of the computer to bind together, in a genuine community of interest, people whose motivations differ widely.
-It is to this that we owe the vitality and vigor of our Association.
-If ever a change of name is thought necessary, I hope that the words "computing machinery" or some universally recognized synonym will remain.
-For what keeps us together is not some abstraction, such as Turing machine, or information, but the actual hardware that we work with every day.
+It is to this that we owe the vitality and vigor of our Association. <mark>If ever a change of name is thought necessary, I hope that the words "computing machinery" or some universally recognized synonym will remain.
+For what keeps us together is not some abstraction, such as Turing machine, or information, but the actual hardware that we work with every day.</mark>